Slade: Glam rock, success and peak (1971–1974)

 A second single entitled "Look Wot You Dun", was released at the start of 1972, peaking at number four and a live album was released in March.
-The album Slade Alive! proved to be successful, spending 52 weeks in the UK Album charts, peaking at number two.
-It also did well abroad, topping the Australian charts and giving the band their first chart entry in America.
+The album Slade Alive! proved to be successful, spending 52 weeks in the UK Albums Chart, peaking at number two.
+It also did well abroad, topping the Australian chart and giving the band their first chart entry in America.
 The album was recorded over three nights at a newly built studio in Piccadilly in front of 300 fan-club members.
 Today the album is regarded as one of the finest live albums ever made.

 Two months later, the band released "Take Me Bak 'Ome".
-The single became Slade's second UK number one and charted in a number of other countries, including America where it reached number 97 in the Billboard singles chart.
+The single became Slade's second UK number one and charted in a number of other countries, including the United States, where it reached number 97 in the Billboard Hot 100.
 Slade achieved their third number one when "Mama Weer All Crazee Now" was released later that year.

 Released in November 1972, the album Slayed? peaked at number one both in the UK and Australia, where it relegated Slade Alive to the second spot; and reaching number 69 in America.
 Both Slade Alive! and Slayed? are widely considered to be two of the finest albums of the glam rock era.
 The final single of 1972, "Gudbuy T' Jane", was released shortly after, peaking at number two in the UK.
 The single was a big worldwide hit but only managed to reach number 68 in the American Billboard Chart.